junxit/us-congress-bills-115/metadata.md

 - 2018-03-09 — Placed on the Union Calendar, Calendar No. 450.
 - 2018-03-09 — Reported by the Committee on Financial Services.
 H. Rept.
 115-592.
 - 2018-03-09 — Reported by the Committee on Financial Services.
 H. Rept.
 115-592.
+- 2018-03-14 — Rules Committee Resolution H. Res.
+780 Reported to House.
+The resolution provides for one hour of debate on each measure.
+The rule provides for H.R.
+4061 and H.R.
+4293 to be considered under closed rules.
+- 2018-04-11 — Considered under the provisions of rule H. Res.
+780. (consideration: CR H3119-3128)
+- 2018-04-11 — DEBATE - The House proceeded with one hour of debate on H.R.
+4061.
+- 2018-04-11 — House amendment offered
+- 2018-04-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-04-11 — On passage Passed by the Yeas and Nays: 297 - 121 (Roll no. 135). (text: CR H3119-3121)
+- 2018-04-11 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 297 - 121 (Roll no. 135).(text: CR H3119-3121)
+- 2018-04-11 — The previous question was ordered pursuant to the rule.
+- 2018-04-11 — The resolution provides for one hour of debate on each measure.
+The rule provides for H.R.
+4061 and H.R.
+4293 to be considered under closed rules.